 Broadband and IP-Enabled Services

-Wilkinson Barker Knauer has been at the forefront of the transition from yesterday’s networks to today’s.
-Clients ranging from tiny start-ups to Fortune 50 firms have relied on the firm to evaluate how their services should be treated under governing law and to advocate their positions on these matters before regulators, courts, and legislatures at the federal and state levels.
-Whether clients are advancing their positions regarding the proper classification of new service offerings, addressing the propriety of government regulation relating to internet openness (aka network neutrality), or seeking to ensure that their investments in new network infrastructure will be rewarded rather than punished, clients have turned to WBK for its unparalleled expertise on these matters – expertise accumulated over many years in government and private practice – and have prevailed.
+Clients ranging from tiny start-ups to Fortune 50 firms rely on Wilkinson Barker Knauer to evaluate how their services should be treated under governing law and, as regulations evolve, to advocate their positions before regulators, courts, and legislatures at the federal and state levels.
+Whether clients are advancing their viewpoints regarding the proper classification of new service offerings, addressing the propriety of government regulation relating to internet openness or network neutrality, or seeking to ensure that their investments in new network infrastructure will be rewarded rather than punished, clients have turned to WBK for its unparalleled expertise on these matters – expertise accumulated over many years in government and private practice – and have prevailed.